MervCodes

 scratch 0MB

-Practical tip: Start with -slim or -alpine variants of your language runtime.
-If you hit compatibility issues with Alpine (musl vs glibc), fall back to -slim rather than the full image.
+My rule of thumb: Start with -slim or -alpine.
+If Alpine gives you compatibility issues (musl vs glibc), fall back to -slim rather than the full image.

 # Stage 1: Build